-The Rhetoric & Writing Program is currently participating in a pilot of MSU’s new Graduate Admissions Management System (GAMS).
-As part of that pilot, we ask that you use the GAMS portal to submit your application materials.
-Please read the instructions provided under the Submission Instructions <can we link to there from here please?> link on this website.
+The Rhetoric & Writing Program uses MSU’s new Graduate Admissions Management System (GAMS), for all application materials.
+Please read the instructions provided under the Submission Instructions link on this website.

-To be considered for admission to the master’s program in Digital Rhetoric & Professional Writing, or Critical Studies in Literacy & Pedagogy, you will need to provide the following documents:
+To be considered for admission to the master’s program in Digital Rhetoric & Professional Writing, or Critical Studies in Literacy & Pedagogy, you must provide the following documents:

 - One copy of each transcript from each college or university that you have attended.
 Transcripts should be sent directly from the Office of the Registrar at each institution you have attended to MSU.
 See Submission Instructions for details about this process.
 (Transcripts of work taken at MSU need not be requested.)

 - A curriculum vitae (CV), uploaded via the GAMS portal.

 - A personal statement, uploaded via the GAMS portal, that addresses your goals in pursuing an MA degree at MSU in either Digital Rhetoric & Professional Writing or in Critical Studies in Literacy and Pedagogy.
 The Graduate Committee wants to know: Why do you want to pursue this degree at MSU?
 What interests, qualifications, and, most importantly, professional goals of yours will be served by completion of this degree?